awsdocs/amazon-glacier-developer-guide/doc_source/api-DeleteVaultAccessPolicy.md

 ### Example Response<a name="api-DeleteVaultAccessPolicy-example-response"></a>

-In response, if the policy is successfully deleted Amazon Glacier returns a `204 No Content` as shown in the following example\.
+In response, if the policy is successfully deleted Glacier returns a `204 No Content` as shown in the following example\.

 ```
 1. HTTP/1.1 204 No Content